UQatKIT/Eikonax/docs/usage/solve.md

 initial_sites = corefunctions.InitialSites(inds=(0,), values=(0,))
 ```

-Lastly, we set up the configuration for the Eikonax solver:
+Lastly, we set up the configuration for the Eikonax solver with the [`SolverData`][eikonax.solver.SolverData] object:
 ```py
 solver_data = solver.SolverData(
     tolerance=1e-8,